CoffeeStraw/PyonFX/docs/tutorials/0-first-steps/03-time-and-space.md

 ## Understanding ASS Alignment Numbers

-Before diving into the code, let's recall ASS alignment numbers.
+Before diving into the code, let's recall how the `\an` alignment tag works and review the corresponding numbers.
 These numbers (1-9) determine how text is positioned relative to a given coordinate point:

 ```
 7 ─ 8 ─ 9    (Top)